 Use the Dutch Gable Roof setting in the wall specification to create this kind of roof automatically or draw it manually.

 A One-and-a-half story roof can be drawn several walls; ignoring the top floor, lowering the ceiling, or by using the Transform Replicate tool.

 Generate a roof on the top of the second floor as well as over the single level garage.

 The Auto Dormer tool has different requirements than the Auto Floating Dormer tool.

-Check the Architectural Preference to Automatically Place Roof Intersection Points in order to have the program generate temporary CAD points that correspond to roof plane intersection points.
+Have the program generate temporary CAD points that correspond to roof plane intersection points.

 Frieze moldings, also known as frieze boards, are mounted below the eaves of roof planes and can be generated automatically using the Build Roof dialog.

 Use the automatic roof tools to create an intersecting gable roof over an L-shaped structure.